Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Introduction

-The smallest geodesic icosahedron, the pentakis dodecahedron, develops its absolute ground state in $n=4$ (Table \ref{table:morethanoneunique}).
+The minimum dimensionality in which the smallest geodesic icosahedron, the pentakis dodecahedron, develops its absolute ground state is $n=4$ (Table \ref{table:morethanoneunique}).
 Its maximum ground-state energy per bond equals the ground-state energy per bond of the icosahedron, even though it develops in four dimensions.
 The ground state of the next bigger member of the family, the pentakis icosidodecahedron, develops in $n=5$, and its maximum possible energy per bond value is higher than the one of the icosahedron.
-A bigger member of the family, the hexapentakis truncated icosahedron, has also a five-dimensional ground state.
-Its maximum energy value is achieved when two of the exchange interactions are zero and is also equal to the ground-state energy per bond of the icosahedron, also existing in three dimensions.
-The maximum ground-state per bond of the geodesic icosahedra also shows that frustration does not necessarily decrease with the number of vertices, with the pentakis icosidodecahedron having the highest one.
-Since these molecules have the same spatial symmetry, what makes the difference is their connectivity.
+The pentakis snub dodecahedron, which lacks a center of inversion, has a three-dimensional MDGS.
+Its maximum energy value is achieved when two of the exchange interactions are zero and is also equal to the ground-state energy per bond of the icosahedron.
+The next bigger member of the family, the hexapentakis truncated icosahedron, has a five-dimensional MDGS.
+Its maximum energy value is again achieved when two of the exchange interactions are zero and is again equal to the ground-state energy per bond of the icosahedron, also existing in three dimensions.
+The maximum ground-state energy per bond of the geodesic icosahedra also shows that frustration does not necessarily decrease with the number of vertices, with the pentakis icosidodecahedron having the highest one.
+Since these molecules, except for the pentakis snub dodecahedron, have $I_h$ spatial symmetry, what makes the difference is their connectivity.

-A common characteristic of the lowest-energy configuration in a spin-space dimension $n$ less than the one of the absolute ground state, is that it typically does not change before the interactions that start to develop in the next higher dimension assume a minimum strength.
+A common characteristic of the lowest-energy configuration in a spin-space dimension $n$ less than the one of the MDGS $n_g$, is that it typically does not change before the interactions that start to develop in the next higher dimension assume a minimum strength.
 Unlike odd-membered polygons which are simple frustrated structures, the ground-state energy does not continuously decrease as the interaction in the new dimension is getting stronger.
 The minimum interaction strength required to lower the ground-state energy typically increases with dimensionality, showing that the lowest-energy configuration is becoming more stable with $n$.
-Similarly, less strongly frustrated ground states for a specific $n$ require a stronger minimum interaction strength in the new dimension in order to lower their energy.
+Similarly, less strongly frustrated ground states for a specific $n_g$ require a stronger minimum interaction strength in the new dimension in order to lower their energy.